igilfillan/acuris-autocomplete/README.md

 ## Notes
 * "Clean, maintainable, code backed by tests"
-     * Tests can be found in the /test directory.
-Jest was used as a test runner as it came bundled with create-react-app
+     * Tests can be found in the /tests directory
-* "Pragmatism - i.e. no over-engineering"
+* "Pragmatism - i.e. no over-engineering".
- As it was stipulated that it was my React capabilities that were being and not for example my CSS preprocessor knowledge or app building knowledge I made certain decisions:
+ It was stipulated that my React capabilities were being tested with no mention of my CSS preprocessor or app building knowledge.
+I therefore made certain decisions:
-    * App setup - I decided to use create-react-app as it came with webpack bundling and Jest testing framework.
+    * App setup - I decided to use create-react-app as it comes bundled with webpack and Jest testing framework.
-    * CSS - I would normally use SASS but for the purposes of this app I have used CSS
+    * CSS - I would normally use a CSS preprocessor such as SASS on a project but for the purposes of this app I have used CSS
     * Unit tests - I decided to create a few tests for demonstrative purposes.
 For live code, my approach would be more exhaustive.
     * No Redux as this would have been over-engineering